golang/website/_content/blog/size-specialized-allocations.md

 of the allocation and whether it contains pointers.
-When the compiler determines that an object escapes to the heap or otherwise needs to be dynamically allocated, it inserts a call to `newobject`, which is a simple wrapper function that extracts the size of the object and whether it contains pointers and passes those to mallocgc.
+When the compiler determines that an object escapes to the heap or otherwise needs to be dynamically allocated, it inserts a call to `newobject`, which is a simple wrapper function that extracts the size of the object and whether it contains pointers and passes those to `mallocgc`.

 These two pieces of information determine most of the work that the allocator needs to do.
 The size is important because the allocator